 6.1.
 Was a specialist study conducted?
-NO 6.2.
-6.2.
+YES NO 6.2.
 Provide the name and/or company who conducted the specialist study.
-Stefan de Kock - Perception Planning 6.3.
-6.3.
-Explain how areas that contain sensitive heritage resources have influenced the proposed development.

-(Source: DRAFT VERSION of the PROPOSED DEVELOPMENT ON PORTIONS OF ERF 10190 & REMAINDERS OF ERVEN 706 & 2066, (PLETTENBERG BAY) KNYSNA DISTRICT AND BITOU MUNICIPALITY, dated August 2024, prepared by Stefan de Kock)

-While the exact age of the primary building forming part of the Milkwood Manor boutique hotel could not be determined, no buildings are evident on the site on 1985 aerial imagery, and it is therefore deduced that the building is not older than 60 years.
-During fieldwork, which included a survey of the interior and exterior of existing building, no historic built fabric was recorded.
-Notwithstanding, the building is not considered of architectural and/or aesthetic cultural significance.
-No buildings of cultural significance were noted within the proximity of the study area during fieldwork undertaken on 19th July 2024.

-Basic historical background research did not identify or highlight any other significant heritage-related aspects related to the study area specifically.
-It is unlikely that detailed archival research would provide further meaningful insight into former use and/or broader understanding of heritage-related themes of the area.

-No further archaeological work is recommended.
+Stefar n de Kock - Perception Planning 6.3.
+Explain how areas that contain sensitive heritage resources have influenced the e proposed devel opment.
+(Source: DRAFT VERSION of the PROPOSED DEVELOPMENT ON REMAINDERS OF ERVEN 706 & 2066, (PLETTENBERG BAY) KI MUNICIPALITY, dated August 2024, prepared by Stefan de Kock N PORTIONS C NYSNA DISTRI ) OF ERF 10190 & CT AND BITOU While the exact age of the primary building forming part of the hotel could not be determined, no buildings are evident on the and it is therefore deduced that the building is not older than 60 included a survey of the interior and exterior of existing building recorded.
+Notwithstanding, the building is not considered of a cultural significance.
+No buildings of cultural significance were the study area during fieldwork undertaken on 19th July 2024. ne Milkwood N e site on 1985 years.
+During t ag, no historic irchitectural a noted within Manor boutique aerial imagery, ieldwork, which built fabric was nd/or aesthetic the proximity of Basic historical background research did not identify or his heritage-related aspects related to the study area specifical archival research would provide further meaningful insight into understanding of heritage-related themes of the area. ghlight any c Ily.
+It is unlikel o former use c ther significant y that detailed and/or broader No further archaeological work is recommended.